stain/s11.no/content/2022/publications/documents.md

 ---
+title: Other documents
+summary:
-title: Reports, specifications and deliverables
+  Reports, specifications and deliverables (co)authored by Stian Soiland-Reyes (work in progress)
 categories:
   - Publication
 ---